 What to see and do in Malaga

 In my opinion, there are 5 places everyone must visit in Malaga: the fortresses of Alcazaba and Gibralfaro, the main cathedral, the park area in the city center and the beach.
-I will soon write a detailed post on what to do in Malaga for free and really cheap.
+Here is a detailed post on what to do in Malaga for free and really cheap.

 Weather.
 I was in Malaga from October 22 till the morning of October 24 and the weather was fantastic!
 It was sunny everyday, with temperatures around 28-30 degrees.
 The water was cold, at least, cold for me because I saw some people swimming, but the majority just sunbathing.

 Supermarkets.
 I did not see any supermarkets around the hostel, just some places to buy sandwiches and beverages.
 There is a SuperSol supermarket at the bullring at Calle Cervantes, 5; a Dia supermarket is at Calle Victoria, 64.
 Keep in mind, they might be closed on Sundays.

 Pharmacies.
 At Alameda Principal, 2, not far from the main park, there is a 24/7 Pharmacy Caffarena.
 Farmacia Mata at Calle Marqués de Larios, 8 is open till 9 PM.

 English.
 Malaga is very popular among British tourists, so, naturally, many people here speak English.
 Of course, it is not everyone, but it is much easier to get help here than in Cordoba 🙂